nnellans/terraform-guide/README.md

         sensitive   = true
       }

-  - Typically, done in a separate `outputs.tf` file
+  - Typically, this is done in a separate `outputs.tf` file
   - `value` is the only required parameter.
   - Setting the `sensitive=true` parameter means that Terraform will not display the output’s value at the end of a `terraform apply`
 - Using an Output Variable